-The UAE targets an increase from an agreement to ratify measures in facilitating global trade following a burst trough in World Trade Organization talks in Bali.
+The UAE targets an increase from a contract to ratify measures in facilitating global trade following a burst trough in World Trade Organization talks in Bali.

-According to a former chief economist at the Dubai International Financial Centre, “there will be beneficiaries since they rank highly in trade efficiency and logistics.
-They have modern ports and airports with the appropriate infrastructure to support trade in goods and services”
+As stated by a former chief economist at the Dubai Int’l Financial Center, Nasser Saidi, there will be recipients because they rank high above in logistics and trade efficiency.
+They have advanced ports and airports with the suitable infrastructure to aid in trading of goods and services.

 “The trade facilitation decision is a multinational deal to simplify customs procedures by reducing costs and improving their speed and efficiency,” the WTO said.

-Although the Middle East would benefit from any general increase in overall global trade, the direct effects will be limited because energy products, the region’s main export, has so far been left largely outside the remit of the WTO talks.
+Even though the Middle East would benefit from any common increase in general global trade, the immediate result will be partly due to the reason that the main export of the region, energy products, has to this point been left mostly outside the remit of the WTO talks.

-Emirates Airline and Etihad Airways as potential beneficiaries are expected to reach a high increase in global trade as a result of the Bali deal, estimated by some experts to be worth an extra US$1 trillion for a world trade system of about $18tn.
+The Etihad Airways, as well as Emirates Airline as possible beneficiaries, are anticipated to reach a high rise in international trade as an effect of the Bali agreement, accounted by some experts to be valued at an extra 1 trillion dollars for a world trade system of about 18 trillion dollars.